chocolateboy/Object-Extend/README.md

 return extend($object => { bar => sub { ... } })->bar;
 ```

-In both cases, `extend` operates on and returns the supplied object i.e. a new
+In both cases, `extend` operates on and returns the supplied object, i.e. a new
 object is never created.
-If a new object is needed, it can be created manually
+If a new object is needed, it can be created manually,
 e.g.:

 ```perl